 You spread this type of fertilizer evenly across your yard.
 You do not have to water in the fertilizer unless you want to get the process rolling quickly.
 Let nature do the work for you or give it a boost by turning on the sprinklers to trigger the release.
 Use this Texas lawn watering guide to help determine your irrigation needs.

-For the best results, reach out to those who work with home lawn care and fertilizers every day.
-Zodega’s residential landscaping in Houston makes your grass and overall curb appeal their priority.
+For the best results, reach out to those who work with home lawn care and fertilizers in Houston every day.
+Zodega TIS’s residential landscaping in Houston makes your grass and overall curb appeal their priority.